kynex7510/3dbrew/content/ACTA:UpdateAccountPassword.md

 # Description

 Requests a password change for the account.
 The account slot must be 0xFE.
-Therefore, this command can only be used with the currently load account.
+Therefore, this command can only be used with the currently loaded account.